-For more information on configuring your Oracle socket buffer sizes, see the following link:
+For more information on configuring your Oracle socket buffer sizes, see: http://download.oracle.com/docs/cd/B28359_01/network.111/b28316/performance.htm#NETAG0142

-http://download.oracle.com/docs/cd/B28359\ 01/network.111/b28 316/performance.htm#NETAG0142

 - 11. In the Keep Alive Interval box, type a value that is larger than the value that you specified for Idle Timeout.
-If you do not wish the BIG-IP to use Keep Alives on a connection, set the value to Indefinite. - 12.
+If you do not want the BIG-IP to use Keep Alives on a connection, set the value to Indefinite. - 12.
 Click the Finished button.